predsci/CHMAP/CHD-mkdocs/docs/ipp/lbc.md

 * 4.) <code>corrected_los_data = beta * original_los.data + y</code>
     * applies correction to image based off beta, y, and original data arrays
 * 5.) <code>Plotting.PlotImage</code> and <code>Plotting.PlotLBCCImage</code>
-    * plots original and corrected images and difference between them
+    * plots original and corrected images, and difference between them

 ### Generate Plots of Beta and y
 This function queries the database for LBC fit parameters then generates plots of Beta and y over time.
-The source code for this is found in the [CHD GitHub](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_generate_theoretic_plots.py) and the generalized function can be found [here](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_theoretic_funcs.py).
+The source code and example usage for this is found in the [CHD GitHub](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_generate_theoretic_plots.py) and the generalized function can be found [here](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_theoretic_funcs.py).